davidolivefarga/advent-of-code-2023/day1/README.md

 ].map((match) => match[1]);
 ```

-This might be more performant, but I think it's quite hard to read.
-Since I didn't have any performance issues with the two-regular-expressions approach, I decided to stick with it as I feel it's more readable and easier to maintain.
+I'm not sure if that is more performant, but I think it's hard to read and understand.
+Since I didn't have any performance issues with the two regular expressions approach, I decided to stick with it.

 ```js
 const input = require("./input");